ZachWatkins/wordpress-theme/README.md

 | `npm run wp-env`         | Run the base `wp-env` command                               |
 | `docker ps`              | See all running Docker containers                           |
 | `bin/gitprune`           | Remove all local branches that have been merged             |

+## Tests

+This theme has a small set of tests to show you how to create your own.
+Core WordPress code is tested, so I recommend tests for the code you write.

+Categories of test included in this theme:

+1. **Unit** tests examine the behavior of a small unit of code.
+2. **End to end** tests examine what the end user sees.
+3. **Integration** tests examine compatibility between separate systems.

 ## wp-env